MyHoustonDivorce.Lawyer Family Law Series, Article 1: Houston Divorce Lawyer Cost & Fees Associated With Divorce.

 For example, a divorce that takes a long time to be finalized would cost more than one that takes a shorter time.
-However, you lawyer may be able to estimate what a divorce will cost you based on the information you give your lawyer.
+However, your lawyer may be able to estimate what a divorce will cost you based on the information you give your lawyer.
 Any estimate may change depending on what your ex decides to do during the divorce process.
 The only thing you can be sure of is that it will cost you about $300 or more in filing fees to file your divorce petition with the court.

 How to Get Divorced in Texas

 Parties that want to divorce can either reach an agreement on the divorce terms or go to trial if they cannot agree.
-If they decide to go to trial, it is up to the court to settle the issues that you and your spouse disagree on.
+If they decide to go to trial, it is up to the court to settle the issues you and your spouse disagree on.
 Since divorce attorneys and lawyers and their staff bill hourly, the cost of the divorce will continue increasing the longer it takes the two parties to reach an agreement.

 You should know that the average hourly rate for a divorce attorney in Texas will vary based on experience level and certain other factors.

 However, instead of going straight to trial because of a disagreement, you can choose other alternatives, such as mediation or collaborative divorce.
 If you cannot reach an agreement using these alternatives, then going to trial remains the only logical option.